k8s-at-home/charts/charts/stable/focalboard/README.md

 All notable changes to this application Helm chart will be documented in this file but does not include changes from our common library.
 To read those click [here](https://github.com/k8s-at-home/library-charts/tree/main/charts/stable/common#changelog).

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+### [4.2.0]
+- Added `enableServiceLinks: false` to values.yaml which is required for the Pod to start successfully
+- Updated App version to 0.11.0

 ### [4.0.0]